Alcohol addiction treatment

 - Drug and alcohol screenings and evaluations

-- Full detoxification services, including naltrexone detox for opiate addicted patients
+- Full detoxification services, including naltrexone detox for opiate addiction

 - Individual therapy